sul-dlss/sdr-metrics-api/README.md

 ## Testing

-Code is linted with [Rubocop](https://rubocop.org/) and tested on each push to GitHub.
+Code is linted with [Rubocop](https://rubocop.org/) and tested with [RSpec](https://rspec.info/) on each push to GitHub.
 You can run everything locally with:

 ```bash
 bin/rake